-Day 46 – A Labrada to Montforte de Lemos Videos
+Day 46 – Camino Invierno Blog & Video – A Labrada to Montforte de Lemos

 by | May 9, 2023 | Camino Invierno to Santiago, Journey, Videos | 0 comments

-From there it was about 12 1/2 kilometres to Monforte de Lemos, fairly flat.
+From there it was about 12 1/2 kilometres to Monforte de Lemos, and fairly flat.
 Although, I noticed on the profile map a little bit of a, let’s call it a bump, halfway, which indeed was quite a climb.
-But generally, nice tracks through the forests and a nice surprise about 5 kilometres out of Monforte and you can see the hill with the parador on top of it.
-The last couple of kilometres into Montforte was on roads and fairly uninteresting, but when I got there I found the place that I booked into very easily, which was a really nice and inexpensive hotel on the river.
+But generally, nice tracks through the forests.
+And a nice surprise about 5 kilometres out of Monforte as you can see the hill with the Parador on top of it.
+The last couple of kilometres into Montforte was on roads and fairly uninteresting, but when I got there I found the place that I booked into very easily, which was a really nice and not too expensive hotel on the river.
 And I found a great lunch.

 Recent Posts